DealersLinkDevTeam/node-base-project/CodeStandards.md

   * Comments with `TODO`, `FIXME`, `NOTE` should be removed before pushing to production
   * Recommend that cyclomatic complexity is kept under 15
   * Require used of valid `typeof` comparisons
-  * Require consistent return values
+  * Require that consistent `return` values are given either always returning a value or never returning a value within a function.
   * Require a `default` case in `switch` blocks
-  * No multiline strings -- Use template literals instead
+  * No multi-line strings -- Use template literals instead
   * Require `this` to be aliased to `self` when context passing`
   * Require JSX Code to use Double-Quotes where possible
   * Require normal strings to use Single-Quotes where possible